hoffmben/hoffmben.github.io/aboutme.md

 <ul class="fa-ul">
 <li><span class="fa-li"><i class="fa fa-briefcase" aria-hidden="true"></i></span>
-I'm currently working for SambaSafety.
-They aggregate and I analyse.
-My projects have ranged from deep association analysis to creating an ingestion pipleline for NOAA weather data.
-Most days I'm neck deep in SQL or R.
+I'm currently working for the data consultancy, Data Clymer.
+My focus has been on providing scalabe and event based ELT solutions using PySpark, AWS, AWS Lambda, and terraform.
+I work with clients to ensure the solutions are cost effective across the whole ELT pipeline from infrustructure to pipeline development.
+Certified in Databricks and Matillion.
 </li>
 <br>
 <li><span class="fa-li"><i class="fa fa-bicycle" aria-hidden="true"></i></span>
-My hobbies include <a href="https://benhoffman.net/mountain_biking">mountain biking</a>,
+My hobbies include <a href="https://benhoffman.net/backpacking">backpacking</a>,
+<a href="https://benhoffman.net/mountain_biking">mountain biking</a>,
 the occasional walk with my <a href="https://benhoffman.net/cat">cat</a>, and reading.
 <br>
-I've mountain biked all across Colorado.
-Even completed a self supported several day bike packing trip.
-My favorite terrain is challenging technical.
-I had the amazing opportunity to mountain bike in Peru with trails starting at 14,500 ft.
-It was experience that made me realize how much I've progressed as a mountain biker.
+Backpacking has been my major passion lately.
+I find the resourcefulness (understanding the importance a simple bottlecap can have), and both mental and physical endurance backpacking requires thrilling!
+It's provided so many amazing moments and challenges to overcome it's become a major source of personal developmemt and enjoyment.
 </li>
 <br>
 <li><span class="fa-li"><i class="fa fa-university" aria-hidden="true"></i></span>